Frequently asked questions

 It is not necessary to have a lawyer, solicitor or barrister present at the mediation as the agreement is between the two parties.
 If parties wish to have their solicitor or barrister present they are usually responsible for those costs incurred.

 Sometimes one party wants to try mediation and the other party either doesn’t or hasn’t been asked.
-It is a good idea to write to the other party inviting them to mediation especially if court proceedings are contemplated.
+It is a good idea to write to the other party inviting them to mediation especially if court proceedings are intended.

 The Citizens Advice website provides advice and specimen letters to help.